Through the Blue

 — CHRISOPIGI TAVERNA (APOFTOKO) —

 Set along a series of uphill steps, great views of the picturesque bay can be enjoyed from most vantage points in the taverna.
-They, too, serve a good lamb mastelo and veal stamna.
+They, too, serve a beautiful lamb mastelo and veal stamna.

 Chrisopigi tavern on Apoftoko beach.